rapidsai/deployment/source/platforms/kubeflow.md

 The RAPIDS container also comes with some example notebooks which you can find in `/rapids/notebooks`.
 You can make a symbolic link to these from your home directory so you can easily navigate using the file explorer on the left `ln -s /rapids/notebooks /home/jovyan/notebooks`.

-Now you can navigate those example notebooks and explore all the libraries RAPIDS offers.
+Now you can navigate those example notebooks and explore the available NVIDIA CUDA-X libraries.
 For example, ETL developers that use [Pandas](https://pandas.pydata.org/) should check out the [cuDF](https://docs.nvidia.com/cudf/latest/) notebooks for examples of accelerated dataframes.

 ```{figure} /images/kubeflow-jupyter-example-notebook.png
 ---